Click Candidate for Website

 Voting membership is free.
-Once you attend 3 monthly meetings and do 3 volunteer activities in a 12-month period for our endorsed and adopted candidates, you will be a voting member.
+Once you attend 4 group meetings (at least 2 of which have to be our monthly meeting) and do 3 volunteer activities in a 12-month period for our endorsed and adopted candidates, you will be a voting member.

-Our monthly meetings are on the 2nd Tuesday of the month at the Lincoln Restaurant, 4008 N. Lincoln Ave., Chicago.
+Our monthly meetings are on the 2nd Thursday of the month.
+Check our home page for details about location.
 They start at 6:00 pm with a dinner and social hour, followed at 7:00 pm by guest speakers/candidates, campaign updates and group business, including endorsement votes.